jastisriradheshyam/sangraham/content/docs/programming_languages/_index.md

 - Program code (object code in case of compiled)
 - Global variables
 - Stack
-    - It holds retrun addresses of function calls, arguments to functions, local variables, also current state of CPU, etc.
+    - It holds return addresses of function calls, arguments to functions, local variables, also current state of CPU, etc.
 - Heap
     - region where dynamic allocation is preformed at run time.